What distinguishes Oxbridge Academic Programs from other study abroad programs?

 How much spending money will I need?

-This really depends on how frugal or extravagant you are in your spending habits in general.
+This really depends on your spending habits in general.
 Students tend to spend the majority of their money on lunch, but it is possible to eat very cheaply in all of the cities we travel to.
-Our own research has indicated that students tend to spend the equivalent of about $15-30 US per day on average for meals, incidentals, and the like.
+Our own research has indicated that students tend to spend the equivalent of about $15-30 US per day on average for meals, incidentals, and similar.
 More may be needed for any souvenirs for you and your family.

 Please note that meals will prove cheaper if students dine in the residence.
-We provide breakfast and dinner each day – so one needs only to buy lunch – and, for this reason, we expect all students to eat breakfast and dinner in the residence.
+We provide breakfast and dinner each day, so one needs only to buy lunch.
+For this reason, we expect all students to eat breakfast and dinner in the residence.
 The evening meal especially is considered an important part of the collegial atmosphere we create as a program community in an academic environment.
-Students who regularly spend money unnecessarily to eat dinner out – effectively paying twice, as they have already paid for their residential meals as part of their tuition – can be seen by other students and the faculty as flaunting their financial advantages.
-For these reasons, we ask that students eat meals in the dining hall or canteen out of consideration for everyone else on the program.

 Where do the students come from?